PATRIOT Missile Defense WMI C2

 - Reduced eye fatigue with a dark-theme UI

-- Reduced visual noise with an exception-based status color philosophy
+- Reduced visual noise with an exception-based status color philosophy — Von Restorff in a C2 context: operators see what requires action because everything else recedes

 - Increased speed of manual data input